 Recent Graduates Graduate Student

-I am a fourth-year graduate student in the Astronomy Department at UC Berkeley.
+I am a fifth-year graduate student in the Astronomy Department at UC Berkeley.
 My research areas are supernovae, cosmology, and gravitational lensing.
 I hang out at the Computational Cosmology Center at Lawrence Berkeley National Laboratory, and I work with Peter Nugent and Dan Kasen.
-In September 2017, I will become the co-convener of the strong lensing working group in LSST-DESC.